mybb/mybb/.github/CONTRIBUTING.md

 - Type (`t:*`), what kind of problem or operation they are related to,
 - Involving (`i:*`), additional labels for specific modules, libraries, or types,
 - `3rdparty`, assigned to external code and other third-party solutions,
+- `dev-branch`, unreleased, development branch issues that don't affect behavior of stable versions and are irrelevant when upgrading,
 - [`easy-pick`](https://github.com/mybb/mybb/labels/easy-pick), used for simple issues for new contributors that don't require extensive MyBB knowledge to resolve.

 Labels are generally only used for Issues.